 Prof. Konstantin Nikolaou joined the Eberhard-Karl-University Tübingen in April 2014 as Chairman of the Department of Diagnostic and Interventional Radiology.
 His main fields of interest are multimodality and multi-parametric imaging modalities in oncology as well as non-invasive imaging of cardiovascular diseases.

-Member at Large - Matthias Gutberlet, Leipzig/Germany
+Ex-Officio - Matthias Gutberlet, Leipzig/Germany

 Prof. Dr. Matthias Gutberlet is Specialist in Radiology and Nuclear Medicine and currently is Head of the Department for Diagnostic and Interventional Radiology at the University Leipzig.
 He is also President of the European Society of Cardiac Radiology (ESCR).